-- Scheduler - this step allows you to set the job to be automatically started in desired period of times, so you do not have to control it manually.
+- Scheduler - this step allows you to set the job to be automatically started in the desired time periods, so you do not have to control it manually.

 - Time filter - this filter is used to exclude items that are older or newer than a particular date.

-- Folder filter - in this step you may completely exclude specific folders from the migration process.
+- Folder filter - in this step you can completely exclude specific folders from the migration process.

 Step 5: Start the migration

 Review your migration job in the Job summary step.
 Click Finish to close the wizard.

 Move on to the JOBS tab and click Start on the toolbar to begin the migration.
 Once you start the migration, all items from the source mailboxes will be migrated to their corresponding target mailboxes.

 To speed up the migration, you should temporarily increase the EWS throttling policy limits in Exchange Online.
 Find out how to do so in this article.

 The migration processing time depends on several different factors, e.g. the number of mailboxes and items, the speed of internet connection, etc. See this article for details.

 Step 6: Check if the number of items migrated in the target mailboxes matches the number of items in the source server mailboxes